 Energy & Renewables

 In addition to our work on traditional energy matters, Gibbons represents both well-established utilities and start-ups in the area of renewable energy.
 Our experience allows us to effectively advocate on issues that are both germane and unique to the utilities and energy fields.
-Because of the distinctive qualities of the renewable energy sector, our work often requires interactions with our colleagues across the firm on transactional matters and real property issues, which is a testament to the strong relationships and collective knowledge among the attorneys who work in this arena.
+Because of the distinctive qualities of the renewable energy sector, our work often requires interactions with our colleagues across the firm on transactional matters and real property issues, which is a testament to the strong relationships and wide-ranging collective knowledge among the attorneys who work in this arena.

 Health & Human Services

-We often testify on bills before the Assembly Health and Senior Services Committee; the Assembly Financial Institutions and Insurance Committee; the Senate Health, Human Services and Senior Citizens Committee; and the Assembly and Senate Budget Committees.
+We often testify on bills before Assembly Health and Senior Services Committee; Assembly Financial Institutions and Insurance Committee; Senate Health, Human Services and Senior Citizens Committee; and Assembly and Senate Budget Committees.
 We possess strong relationships with senior staff in the Governor’s Office and with the Commissioners of Health and Senior Services and Human Services.
 At the federal level, we are one of just a handful of New Jersey lobbying firms with a strong presence on Capitol Hill, where we represent several healthcare entities on federal legislative and regulatory matters.

 With four public research universities, seven state colleges, fifteen independent schools, and 19 community colleges, New Jersey is a national leader in higher education.
-The Gibbons Government & Regulatory Affairs Department provides a range of educational institutions with advice and representation in the areas of state and federal legislative lobbying, regulatory issues, and procurement counseling.
-We have particular experience working on behalf of state institutions of higher learning and in connection with complex state laws and statutes impacting higher education, such as the Higher Education Reorganization Act of 1994, the June 2009 Reorganization Plan (No. 002-2009), and the New Jersey Medical and Health Sciences Education Restructuring Act of 2012.
+The Gibbons Government & Regulatory Affairs Group provides a range of educational institutions with advice and representation in the areas of state and federal legislative lobbying, regulatory issues, and procurement counseling.
+We have particular experience working on behalf of state institutions of higher learning and in connection with complex state laws and statutes impacting higher education, such as the Higher Education Reorganization Act of 1994, June 2009 Reorganization Plan (No. 002-2009), and New Jersey Medical and Health Sciences Education Restructuring Act of 2012.

 Land Use and Environment

 New Jersey is one of the most environmentally regulated states in the country, and, given its 21 counties and 565 municipalities, land use approvals can be a challenge.
-The Government & Regulatory Affairs Department continuously monitors pending legislation, new laws, and regulations in this field.
+The Government & Regulatory Affairs Group continuously monitors pending legislation, new laws, and regulations in this field.
 Our team has longstanding relationships with the leaders of the NJBPU and NJDEP, legislative staff, and the Governor’s Office, which allow us to advocate forcefully and knowledgeably for our clients.

 Liquor Licensing and Alcoholic Beverage Control

 Every state has its own laws and regulations allowing for the sale of alcoholic beverages.
 New Jersey issues liquor licenses by population, New York allows the sale of beer in convenience stores, and Pennsylvania has state-run liquor stores.
 Not knowing the jurisdictional rules can be both costly and time-consuming.
-Members of the Gibbons Government & Regulatory Affairs Department work in tandem with our colleagues throughout the firm as part of the Liquor Licensing & Alcoholic Beverage Control Team to represent clients in the full range of issues related to alcoholic beverage control and liquor licenses, at both the state and local levels.
+Members of the Gibbons Government & Regulatory Affairs Group work in tandem with our colleagues throughout the firm as part of the Liquor Licensing & Alcoholic Beverage Control Team to represent clients in the full range of issues related to alcoholic beverage control and liquor licenses, at both the state and local levels.
 We guide clients through the licensing process, assist clients with ongoing compliance issues, and represent entities in enforcement actions.

 Transportation & Infrastructure

-Local, state, and national infrastructure is on the minds of policy makers and private sector leaders across the county.
+Local, state, and national infrastructure is on the minds of policymakers and private sector leaders across the county.
 Gibbons attorneys advise both public and private sector clients on pending and enacted policies on both the state and federal levels.
 We regularly monitor the proceedings of the state and federal legislative committees with jurisdiction over transportation and interact with the New Jersey and United States Departments of Transportation.
 We have counseled clients on public-private partnerships (P3s), state transportation matters regarding the New Jersey Transportation Trust Fund, federal programs under the Fixing America’s Surface Transportation (FAST) Act, and large infrastructure projects involving the New Jersey Energy Resilience Bank, New Jersey Infrastructure Bank (formerly NJEIT), and federal programs, including the Water Resources Development Act of 2016 and the federal TIGER and INFRA Discretionary Grant Programs.